-This article explains the reason why the 'Auto Look Up' function that Xero offers doesn’t necessarily work well with A2X, and in that context, is not a viable tax rate.
+This article explains the reason why the 'Auto Look Up' function that Xero offers doesn’t work with A2X, and in that context, is not a viable tax rate.

 Sales Tax is complicated and it is great to have a way to ease this pain and automatically calculate it.
-As a Xero user, you have the option to do that with their 'Auto Look Up' tax rate option, but is that the way to automate?
+As a Xero user, you have the option to do that with their 'Auto Look Up' tax rate option, but is that the best way to automate using A2X?

 When you are in the "Accounts and Taxes" section of A2X, it is tempting to choose Xero's 'Auto Look Up' option from the Tax Rate drop-down, which should automatically calculate sales tax (see below).

 Please read further to learn why it cannot really be used as a tax rate in A2X.

 “Auto Look Up” tax rate function further explained

 'Auto Look Up' function needs some basic information for it to work, and that information is not supplied in Amazon settlements fetched by A2X.

 The screenshot below shows an explanation from Xero: